 I love writing, personal development, authenticity, spirituality, intuitive tools like tarot and oracle cards, and I just loooove the soul realignment change processes.
 They are all words that reflect my life journey, and I bet that there are people who are on a journey like that.
 My life changed when I allowed myself to write about those topics.
 A bit careful in the beginning, but quite outspoken lately.

-I also stand for having fun in business and following what feels good.
-Allowing yourself to feel good about your business and to play in it is so much more fun than I used to do in my old business.
+I also stand for creating joy in life and business.
+Following that value feels good.
+Allowing yourself to feel good about your life and business is so much more fun than I used to experience in my old business.
 You are allowed to have fun as well.
 If things are no longer fun, then review them to make them easier or more fun.
-And if that’s not possible?
+If it’s not possible?
 Dump ‘m.

 I also love planning, bullet journaling, journal writing, and reflection.
-It’s what I consistently do and supports my self-care.
+It’s what I consistently do, and it supports my self-care.
 As an introvert, I need to mind myself first and then think of others.
-This is what I teach: become free like a bird in business without all the expectations we put up with.
+This is what I teach: become free like a bird in my business without all the expectations I put up with.
 I needed multiple burnouts to conclude that I need to follow my own compass and find my North Star.

 Only this way can I do like I say.
-I don’t have to be afraid to be caught doing something I didn’t preach myself.
+I don’t have to be afraid to be caught doing something I didn’t preach.
 It’s based on a truth my grandfather used to say.
-He said something like: “Say what you’ll do and do as you say.”
+He used to say: “Say what you’ll do and do as you say.”
 Okay, so he said it in this beautiful dialect, and translation doesn’t give him any credit, but it all comes down to being honest with what you say and offer what you say exactly.
 Trust that your offer is good enough.
 It’s just okay.